Sutatta Udomsilp: Early life and education

-Sutatta was born on June 5, 1997 in Bangkok, Thailand.
-She went to Kasetsart University Laboratory School and Ruamrudee International School before completing her bachelor's degree from the Faculty of Communication Arts at Chulalongkorn University.
+Sutatta was born on June 5, 1997, in Bangkok, Thailand.
+She went to Kasetsart University Laboratory School and Ruamrudee International School before completing her bachelor's degree from the Faculty of Communication Arts at Chulalongkorn University and completed her Master's degree in Master of Science (Anti-Aging and Regenerative Medicine) form College of Integrative Medicine Dhurakij Pundit University.

 She is the youngest of the three siblings.
 She has an older brother and an older sister.

 Career

 Sutatta entered the entertainment industry at the age of 4 as an advertising model for several commercials.
 She marked her acting debut with Ladda Land.
 She went on to become as one of the main actors in the 2012 film Seven Something.

 Sutatta was a Suphannahong Award winner for her leading role in Last Summer and a nominee for the "Best Actress in a Leading Role" in the 2019 Asian TV Awards for her role in Bangkok Love Stories: Plead.

-She was also in the public spotlight as a "celebrity" because of her previous use of illegal drugs.